Medicinal Plant Lexicon

 Medicinally used parts of plants (herbal drug)

-The dried above ground parts consisting of leaves, flowers and stems collected during flowering time are used.
-The commercial drug comes from farms in eastern and southern European countries.
+The dried aerial parts consisting of leaves, flowers, and stems collected during flowering time are used.
+The commercially available drug is sourced from cultivations in Eastern and Southern European countries.

 Constituents of the herbal drug